Nikephoros I: Italy

 In 802, Charlemagne recognised the Republic of Venice as a Frankish fief under his third son, Pepin of Italy.
 Nikephoros responded by sending a fleet, but a compromise was reached in which the pro-Frankish Doge, Obelerio degli Antenori, would accept the additional title of spatharios to confirm his imperial loyalty.
 Nikephoros concluded a treaty known as the "Pax Nicephori" with Charlemagne, but refused to acknowledge his imperial status.
 Relations between the two deteriorated, leading to a war over Venice between 807 and 810 when Obelerio began to show signs of disloyalty, and a second Byzantine fleet arrived.
 While Nikephoros managed to suppress a rebellion in Venice in 807, he suffered significant losses to the Franks.
-The conflict was ultimately resolved after Nikephoros' death.
+The conflict was ultimately resolved after Nikephoros's death.
 Local opinion was overwhelmingly in favour of Byzantium, resulting in the assignment of Venice, Istria, the Dalmatian coast, and Southern Italy to the Eastern realm, while Rome, Ravenna, and the Pentapolis were included in the Western realm.